Chapter One Hundred One

 Chloe, “It isn’t a problem, she’s calm as the lake.”

 The water is still, silent, not a ripple, not even an insect alights, the fish are in deep.
 A huge moon reflects on the mirror surface, so clear it’s like two moons.
-We are quiet, the sun is no more, only an orange glow traces the mountains, no clouds tonight.
+We are quiet, the sun is no more, only a faint orange glow traces the mountains, no clouds tonight.
 Stars start their show.

 Sloane, “What’s dinner?”